 Originally from Hyderabad, India, Nadella lives in Bellevue, Wash.
-He earned a bachelor’s degree in electrical engineering from Mangalore University, a master’s degree in computer science from the University of Wisconsin and a master’s degree in business administration from the University of Chicago.
+He earned a bachelor’s degree in electrical engineering from Mangalore University, a master’s degree in computer science from the University of Wisconsin – Milwaukee and a master’s degree in business administration from the University of Chicago.
 He is married and has three children.

 |Sep 22, 2016||Irish Examiner - Technology - Microsoft in $40bn share buyback|